AHFIDAILabs/ClientFirst-XAI/assets/documentation.md

 ## 7. Synthetic Data Evaluation

 **Step 20: Diagnostic Testing**
-Ran `run_diagnostic` to validate synthetic data schema and constraints (Achieved 100% in data validity and structure).
+Ran `run_diagnostic` to validate synthetic data schema and constraints (achieved 100% in data validity and structure).
 This confirms that synthetic data respects the schema and constraints of the original data.

 **Step 21: Quality Evaluation**
-Assessed column shapes and pair trends  with "evaluate\_quality".
-Scores were 84.67% and 71.9%, averaging 78.28%.
+Assessed column shapes and pair trends  with `evaluate\_quality`.
+Scores were `84.67%` and `71.9%`, averaging `78.28%`.
 This shows that synthetic data mimics the original data distribution and relationships closely enough for practical use.

 ---

 ## 8. Data Cleaning and Feature Engineering

-**Step 22: Data Transformation for Modelling** Converted categorical ranges for `Age`, `Num of Children`, `Monthly Income`, and HIV care duration fields into numeric midpoints.
+**Step 22: Data Transformation for Modelling** Converted categorical ranges for `Age`, `Num of Children`, `Monthly Income`, and `HIV care duration` fields into numeric midpoints.
 Many ML models require numeric inputs; midpoints approximate category positions without losing order.

 **Step 23: Missing Data Treatment**
 Added missing indicator for `Monthly Income` and imputed missing values with the median.
 This preserves information about missingness while ensuring models have complete numeric data.